harshshah99/harshshah99.github.io/_experience/experience_1.md

 ---
 title: "Data Science Intern"
-Company : "Belief Systems"
+company : "Belief Systems"
 collection: experience
+compname: "Belief Systems"
-year : Belief Systems, May - July 2019
+year : May - July 2019
 ---

 - Wrote python scripts to scrape data using BeautifulSoup and Selenium to create database for offline use